Kellogg’s Honey Smacks Cereal Is Still Sold In Stores Despite Being Linked To Salmonella

 Cereal lovers are being cautioned to steer clear of Kellogg’s product “regardless of package size or best-by date” and to dispose of any Honey Smacks cereal they might have bought “even if some of the cereal has been eaten and no one got sick.”

-Since Honey Smacks products with earlier dates could also have been contaminated with salmonella, the CDC advised consumers to get rid of any unpacked cereal that look like Kellogg’s product even if they “don’t remember the brand or type.”
+Since Honey Smacks products with earlier dates could also have been contaminated with salmonella, the CDC advised consumers to get rid of any unpacked cereals that look like Kellogg’s product even if they “don’t remember the brand or type.”